jdkato/prose/README.md

 ### Tagging ([GoDoc](https://godoc.org/github.com/jdkato/prose/tag))

 The `tag` package includes a port of Textblob's ["fast and accurate" POS tagger](https://github.com/sloria/textblob-aptagger).
-Below is a comparison of its performance against [NLTK](http://www.nltk.org/)'s implementation of the same tagger on the Treeback corpus:
+Below is a comparison of its performance against [NLTK](http://www.nltk.org/)'s implementation of the same tagger on the Treebank corpus:

 | Library | Accuracy | 5-Run Average (sec) |
 |:--------|---------:|--------------------:|